APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Proposed Approach

 To facilitate a meaningful comparison, we endeavor to replicate the methodology presented in \cite{Yamanaka_Access}, wherein an adversarial patch was trained for arbitrary placement within the scene.
 In contrast, the approach proposed by \cite{Cheng_ECCV} involves training a patch designed for consistent placement on the same object at a fixed distance from the camera (not considering the stealthiness constraint, as it falls outside the scope of our work).
 As clearly illustrated in Figure \ref{results}, our APARATE patch remarkably achieves the complete disappearance of the targeted object.
 Conversely, we observe a limited impact with the other two patches.
 In conducting this comparison, we maintain uniformity by employing identical optimization parameters, patch dimensions, and shapes.

 The objective of our study is to create physical adversarial patches possessing a comprehensive impact that encompasses the entirety of the object, irrespective of its dimensions, contours, or placement, while upholding their effectiveness as attack tools.
-To accomplish this, we leverage a pre-trained object detector to identify the precise location of the targeted object—meaning the object we intend to conceal or manipulate its predicted depth.
+To accomplish this, we introduce the utilization of a pre-trained object detector to identify the precise location of the targeted object—meaning the object we intend to conceal or manipulate its predicted depth.
 This identification enables the generation of a patch designed to withstand variations in camera-object distance.

 Furthermore, we introduce a novel loss function designed to amplify the patch's effect and expand the area it influences.

 As depicted in Figure \ref{approach}, we begin with a pre-trained object detector and initiate the process by creating two distinct masks.
 The first mask, denoted as $M_p$, represents the precise placement of the patch at the center of the designated target object.
 Conversely, the second mask, $M_f$, pertains to the specific region covered by the target object – essentially, the region that the target object influences.
-Subsequently, the patch is inputted into the patch transformation block "the patch transformer", where we execute the geometric alterations outlined in Section \ref{GT}.
+Subsequently, the patch is inputted into the patch transformer, where we execute the geometric alterations outlined in Section \ref{GT}.

 Once these transformations are applied, we leverage the patch applier to overlay the generated patch onto the input image.
 This task harnesses information sourced from the object detector, as elucidated in Section \ref{PA}.
 Following this step, we proceed with a forward pass, directing the resulting adversarial image into the MDE model for analysis.

 The subsequent stage entails employing the generated masks to calculate the necessary loss functions.
 Once these computations are completed, we determine the gradient of the patch.
 This gradient information guides us in updating the actual patch denoted as $P$.